Share Draft Place and Liveability Plan on Facebook

 As part of the plan’s development , a community survey ran between 29 June and 25 August 2024, seeking community input on what makes Darwin liveable.
 Survey participants were asked to share their thoughts on what can be done to make Darwin more liveable into the future.

-The survey closed on 25th August and the Engagement Report is available on the right of this page for viewing.
+The survey closed on 25 August and the Engagement Report is available on the top right of this page for viewing.

 Work with City of Darwin and community consultation has identified four principles that are key across the project and important to people when they think about Darwin as a liveable city.
 Principles include: